Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

-We remark that because of the physical relevance of the system and the aim of better describing its complex dynamics, many simplified models have been derived and studied in special regimes.
+We note that many simplified models have been derived and studied in special regimes, with the goal of understanding the complex dynamics of the water wave system.
 These include the KdV equation, the Benjamin--Ono equation, the Boussinesq and the KP equations, as well as the nonlinear Schr\"odinger equation.
-We refer to \cite{CraigLim,SWgsigma,ASL,TotzWuNLS} and to the book \cite{LannesBook} and references therein for more about approximate/asymptotic models.
+We refer to \cite{CraigLim,SWgsigma,ASL,TotzWuNLS} and to the book \cite{LannesBook} and references therein for more about approximate models.